A blog about being too bendy. To raise awareness of Ehlers Danlos Syndrome.

-If someone has hypermobile joints along with other complex symptoms caused by abnormal collagen (eg. affecting the heart and blood vessels, digestive system and lungs) they may be given a diagnosis of one of the Hereditary Disorders of Connective Tissues (HDCT), such as Ehlers Danlos Syndrome, Joint Hypermobility Syndrome, or Marfan Syndrome.
+If someone has hypermobile joints along with other complex symptoms caused by abnormal collagen (eg. affecting the heart and blood vessels, digestive system and lungs) they may be given a diagnosis of one of the Hereditary Disorders of Connective Tissues (HDCT), such as one of the Ehlers-Danlos Syndromes, Hypermobilty Spectrum Disorder (HSD), or Marfan Syndrome.

-In 2001 I was diagnosed with Ehlers Danlos Syndrome Hypermobility type (formerly known as type 3), which affects 1 in 5000 people.
-Hypermobile joints are the most noticeable sign of this type.
+In 2001 I was diagnosed with Ehlers-Danlos Syndrome Hypermobility Type, which since 2017 has become known as hypermobile EDS (hEDS).
+Hypermobile joints are the most noticeable sign of hEDS.
 Joints can be unstable and dislocate easily and frequently.
 Long term pain is common, from both joints and soft tissue injuries that heal poorly.
-Unlike some better known connective tissue disorders, such as Marfan syndrome, EDS Hypermobility type does not reduce life expectancy, however it can be the most painful and disabling of the connective tissue disorders. (ref).
+Unlike some better known connective tissue disorders, such as Marfan syndrome, hypermobile EDS does not reduce life expectancy, however it can be the most painful and disabling of the connective tissue disorders. (ref).

-The altered gene that causes EDS Hypermobility type has not yet been found.
+The altered gene that causes hypermobile EDS has not yet been found.
 In under 10% of cases there is a fault in the production of a protein called Tenascin X that interacts with collagen. (ref).

-There are common problems experienced by people with EDS Hypermobility type which are thought to be caused by their weak connective tissue.
+There are common problems experienced by people with hypermobile EDS which are thought to be caused by their weak connective tissue.
 For example Postural Orthostatic Tachycardia Syndrome (POTS), a cardiovascular condition causing a rapid heart beat and fainting.
-This is a result of weak and stretchy blood vessels which allow blood to pool in people’s legs (see What is POTS?).
+This may be the result of weak and stretchy blood vessels which allow blood to pool in people’s legs (see What is POTS?).